-In addition to the environmental and economic benefits.
-Australians have access to great rebate schemes that makes the investment more affordable.
+In addition to the environmental and economic benefits Australians have access to great rebate schemes that make the investment more affordable.

 But if you are considering going solar, you might also have some concerns.
 As you might know, solar panels generate electricity from sunlight.
 Even though Australians are spoiled when it comes to sun and warm temperatures, we can also expect cloudy days and rain.